vzagaevschi/Data-Analysis-Portfolio/Resume_Dashboard/README.md

 ## My Interactive Tableau Resume

 ## Introduction
-This portfolio project showcases showcases the power of Tableau to turn complex data into intuitive, interactive dashboards.
+This portfolio project showcases the power of Tableau to turn complex data into intuitive, interactive dashboards.
 Data in this dashboard could be explored in a dynamic and user-friendly way.

 The dashboard is built using Tableau, a data visualization software that is widely used in the industry for its ease of use and flexibility.
 The dashboards created with Tableau can be easily shared and published, making it a great tool for data-driven decision making.